Rivers (New Zealand)

 - Select articles about a region's landmarks or places eg Waikato landmarks.

 Tips: Search words, or keywords, are the most important words in our question.
-Usually it’s better to leave out small words like ‘the’, ‘a’ and ‘of’ and just choose the main ones, eg [insert topic word].
+Usually it’s better to leave out small words like ‘the’, ‘a’ and ‘of’ and just choose the main ones, eg Waikato river.
 We can always change our keywords or add more if we need to.

 A selection of articles, activities and videos for intermediate and secondary students.
 Created by the University of Waikato and Curious Minds (NZ).
 It has great information about New Zealand rivers.